eisvillageserver/integration/README.md

+# integration
+This repository is a combination of 3 previous repositories: database, webapp and api.
+The relevant information about running all of the individual components are below.

+The three functions integration currently serve are:
+* python run.py --new
+* python run.py --sync
+* python run.py --run

+## --new
+This command will create a new database file based on the name in the config file and download all the relevant content from AWS S3 into the static folder.
+This should only be run once when you first setup the box.

+## --sync
+This command syncs the boxes current data with the database on AWS.
+This includes deleting missing files, pushing download count and downloading new files

+## --run
+This command runs the server, webapp and api all in one :)

 # database

 This database repository contains the functionality to SYNC our LOCAL server with the CLOUD server in terms of file metadata and the actual files